zalando-stups/hutmann/README.md

 will automatically log the passed time since the beginning of the flow (creation of the context), the flow id, and the source code line where the log event was created.

+## Contributions

+We welcome contributions.
+See [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for details.

+## License

+This code is released under the MIT license.